 We had no expectation that this would be a part of the work we were doing.
 We asked for more information.
 Now we are learning that a large number of children were harmed.

 Our hearts go out to the survivors and the children and families of survivors who were harmed.
 We know that you have waited far too long for this acknowledgment.
-We must persevere in our investigation so that we know what happened.
+We need to know more about what happened.
 We need to ensure that we put in place healing programs and supports that will help survivors to gather and share their memories and stories.
 We hope that we can find a way to continue on in a good and healthy way.

 June 2015, Anglican Bishops Melissa Skelton and Greg Kerr-Wilson offer a formal apology.